Crafting Your Art Market Narrative: Do’s and Don’ts for Effective Storytelling

 While it’s great to share exciting news and updates with your audience, it’s important to keep in mind that not everything that’s “cool” to you will be relevant or interesting to your potential buyers.
 Instead, try to focus on insights and perspectives that can help them better understand your art and connect with your story.

-4 – Not knowing what your customers want and not addressing it
+4 – Not knowing what your collectors want and not addressing it

 Finally, it’s essential to understand your potential buyers’ needs, preferences and interests, and tailor your storytelling accordingly.
 If you’re not sure what your audience is looking for, try to engage with them through social media, surveys or other channels, and use their feedback to inform your storytelling approach.